Pivotality, twisted centres and the anti-double of a Hopf monad: Monoidal categories, bimodule categories and the centre construction

 Braidings are natural transformations relating the tensor product to its opposite.
 They where introduced by Joyal and Street in \cite{Joyal1993}, building on the notion of symmetries studied amongst others in \cite{MacLane1963, Eilenberg1966}.

-\begin{definition} A \emph{braiding} on a monoidal category $\cat C$ is a natural isomorphism
+\begin{definition} A \emph{braiding} on a monoidal category \(\cat C\) is a natural isomorphism

-which satisfies \emph{the hexagon axioms}\footnote{ The name `hexagon axioms' is due to the fact, that in the non-strict setting, the defining Equations \eqref{eq: hexagon_axiom_left_hand_side}, \eqref{eq: hexagon_axiom_right_hand_side} can be organised as a commuting, hexagon-shaped diagram; see \cite{Joyal1993}. }.
-That is, for all $W,X,Y \in \cat C$
+which satisfies \emph{the hexagon axioms}\footnote{ The name `hexagon axioms' is due to the fact, that in the non-strict setting, the defining equations can be organised as a commuting, hexagon-shaped diagram; see \cite{Joyal1993}. }.

-The pair $(\cat C, \sigma)$ is referred to as \emph{braided monoidal category}. \end{definition}
+The pair \((\cat C, \sigma)\) is referred to as \emph{braided monoidal category}. \end{definition}